anselb/activity-planner/README.md

 https://awesome-activities-planner.herokuapp.com

 ## Introduction
 Awesome Activities Planner and Finder is a program that provide exciting stops that match your search through MeetUp and Yelp.
 View activities created by you and other users on a map of your surroundings.
-You are provided information about the business you searched as well as a Google Map with markers of your current location and the Yelp rating activity.
-It allows users to create an Itinerary for the activities they wanted to do
+You are provided information about the business you searched as well as a Google Map with markers of your current location and the Yelp rating of the activity.
+It allows users to create an Itinerary for the activities they want to do.

 This is personal project from Make School.
 You can reach us at through  ansel.bridgewater@students.makeschool.com and jeff.chiu@students.makeschool.com